seeking Christ & sharing His love around the world.

 GLOBAL STUDENT FRIENDSHIP A PLACE TO FOSTER NEW RELATIONSHIPS AND TO HELP WITH PRACTICAL, PERSONAL, AND SPIRITUAL NEEDS

-The Global Friendship House (the GLOBE) is located near Old Dominion University.
+The Global Friendship organization is located near Old Dominion University.
 It is run by Kurnia and Lian Foe.
 It has served more than 10,000 international students, visiting scholars, and immigrants since 2005.
-If you would like to learn more about how you can get involved, please email us at ???
+The Global Friendship organization helps furnish more than 300 apartments of our international students each year and they host weekly melas and gatherings.
+If you would like to learn more about how you can get involved, please call 757-309-0808 and the email is firstname.lastname@example.org

 HELP for Nicaragua /Santa Lastenia Clinic PROVIDING QUALITY AND COMPASSIONATE HEALTH CARE TO ALL